-For a sexual assault lawyer Toronto Courts today present a challenging array of cases.
+For a sexual assault lawyer, the Courts today present a challenging array of cases.

-It’s not a secret that sexual offences are considered most heinous and shameful.
-A person convicted of such offences now faces not only potential long prison term but is also required to register in the sexual offender registry.
-If you are charged with sexual assault or other sexually based offences, you need an experienced sexual assault lawyer to represent you since the consequences of conviction are ever so grave and can affect not only your immediate well-being but also can ruin your future.
+It’s not a secret that sexual offenses are considered most heinous and shameful.
+A person convicted of such offenses now faces not only potential long prison term but is also required to register in the sexual offender registry.
+If you are charged with sexual assault or other sexually based offenses, you need an experienced sexual assault lawyer to represent you since the consequences of a conviction are ever so grave and can affect not only your immediate well-being but also can ruin your future.

-Most cases, however, turn on the credibility and reliability of the alleged victim and here the expertise of your sexual assault lawyer is especially important.
-Cross-examination of the prosecution’s witnesses may reveal numerous inconsistencies, implausibilities and sometimes outright lies.
-I had cases where I had to cross-examine the alleged victims of sexual assault for several days, confronted them with their previous inconsistent statements made to the police and their prior evidence given at the preliminary hearing and demonstrated to the Court that their evidence deserves no credit.
+Most cases, however, turn on the credibility and reliability of the alleged victim, and here the expertise of your sexual assault lawyer is especially important.
+Cross-examination of the prosecution’s witnesses may reveal numerous inconsistencies, implausibilities, and sometimes outright lies.
+I had cases where I had to cross-examine the alleged victims of sexual assault for several days, confronted them with their previous inconsistent statements made to the police, their prior evidence was given at the preliminary hearing or things posted on social media and demonstrated to the Court that their evidence deserves no credit.

 When dealing with the allegations of sexual assault, it is very important to find out the reason why the alleged victims may not be correct or truthful in their testimony.
 In some cases, it may be an issue of mistaken identification, in others, the sinister motive for fabricating evidence can be uncovered.
 You have to remember that as any human being, a judge necessarily asks him or herself this question: why would the alleged victim voluntarily subject herself to the investigation process followed by trial including grilling cross-examination by defense counsel if no sexual assault actually happened?
 As an experienced sexual assault lawyer, I will thoroughly go through all possible ways to persuade the Court that the alleged victim’s evidence in your case cannot be relied upon to support a conviction.